How Dopamine Agonist Drugs Work

 If the symptoms are milder, you have more options.
 You can try diet and other dopamine-boosting natural remedies first.
 You can also spend some time learning more about how dopamine agonists work and what you can do to help them work better.

-Therapy is another choice you might make, with or without dopamine agonists.
+Therapy is another option you may consider, perhaps without or in tandem with takin dopamine agonists.
 If you're more comfortable with talking about your problems than taking a pill to solve them, therapy might be the ideal starting point for you.
 No matter what other choices you make, you can benefit from psychotherapy as well.

 If you find that you would like to talk to a psychiatrist about dopamine agonists at any point or switch to them altogether, you can leave therapy without the kinds of side effects that you might have with the medications.